pimutils/khal/doc/source/hacking.rst

 virtualenvwrapper_ (for bash and zsh users) and virtualfish_ (for fish users) are handy wrappers that make working with virtual environments very comfortable.

-After you have created and activated a virtual environment, it is recommend to install khal via :command:`pip install -e .` (from the base of khal's source directory), this install khal in an editable development mode, where you do not have to reinstall khal after every change you made, but where khal will always have picked up all the latest changes (with the exception of adding new files, hereafter reinstall khal *is* necessary).
+After you have created and activated a virtual environment, it is recommended to install khal via :command:`pip install -e .` (from the base of khal's source directory), this install khal in an editable development mode, where you do not have to reinstall khal after every change you made, but where khal will always have picked up all the latest changes (except for adding new files, hereafter reinstalling khal *is* necessary).

 Testing
 *******